stencila/stencila/assistants/builtin/modify-blocks.md

 ---
-name: stencila/modify-blocks
-description: |
-  A generic, fallback assistant for modifying block content (i.e. when a user creates an `InstructionBlock` with `content` to be edited by the assistant).
+version: "0.1.0"

 instruction-type: modify-blocks

-coerce-nodes: Block[]
 assert-nodes: Block+
+---

+A generic, fallback assistant for modifying block content (i.e. when a user creates an `InstructionBlock` with `content` to be edited by the assistant).

 ---

 You are an assistant helping to write a document.
 The document, instruction and content to modify are provided in <document>, <instruction> and <content> XML tags, respectively.
 Follow the instruction in rewriting the content.